Monads for Instantons and Bows: Objects of Study

 {\it Fundamental conditions (associated to the $\lambda$-points)}

-{\it When $m>0$:} \begin{itemize} \item At both boundary points $\lambda_\pm$, the solution is smooth from the "small" (rank $k$) side, and is analytic near the boundary on the ``large'' (rank $k+m$) side, with at most a simple pole at the boundary point. \item At both boundary points $\lambda_\pm$, an injection $i_\pm\colon N_0\rightarrow N_1$, respecting the unitary structures, decomposes $N_1$ at the boundary points into $\mathrm{Im}(i_\pm)\oplus \mathrm{Im}(i_\pm)^\perp$.
-We call $\mathrm{Im}(i_\pm)$ the ``continuing'' components of the solution.
-One asks that there be an extension of this decomposition to a unitary trivialization on the interior of the intervals (in the vicinity of the $\lambda$-point) such that one can write the solution $A^1(\zeta, s)$ in block form as
+{\it When $m>0$:} \begin{itemize} \item At both boundary points $\lambda_\pm$, the solution $A^N(\zeta,s)$ has a one-sided limit from the `small' (rank $k$) side, and is analytic near the boundary on the `large' (rank $k+m$) side, with at most a simple pole at the boundary point. \item At both boundary points $\lambda_\pm$, an injection $i_\pm\colon N_0\rightarrow N_1$, respecting the unitary structures, decomposes $N_1$ at the boundary points into $\mathrm{Im}(i_\pm)\oplus \mathrm{Im}(i_\pm)^\perp$.
+We call $\mathrm{Im}(i_\pm)$ the `continuing' components of the solution.
+One asks that there be an extension of this decomposition to a unitary trivialization on the interior of the intervals (in the vicinity of the $\lambda$-point) such that